petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/exporting-importing-calendar-data.md

 1. Click *Import*.

-Your calendar is set up and ready to go!
+Your imported calendar data is now available for use.
 Better check it to see what's next on the agenda.

 ## Related Topics